kyverno/kyverno/documentation/content/docs/kyverno-cli.md

 #### Apply
 Applies policies on resources, and supports applying multiple policies on multiple resources in a single command.
 Also supports applying the given policies to an entire cluster.
 The current kubectl context will be used to access the cluster.

-Displays mutate results to stdout, by default.
-Use the -o <path> flag to save mutated resources to a file or directory.
+ Will return results to stdout.

 Apply to a resource:
 ```